ShubhamNegi4/DaemonDB/README.md

 INSERT INTO students VALUES ("S001", "Alice", 20, "A") INSERT INTO students VALUES ("S002", "Bob", 21, "B")

+-- Point lookup uses the B+ tree on the declared primary key SELECT * FROM students WHERE id = "S002"
 ```

 ### 2. Test Heap File System